Trojan Powder Company

 The Trojan Powder Company was an American manufacturer of explosives founded in 1904 that made nitro-starch powder.
 It had a manufacturing complex in Allentown, Pennsylvania, and another facility at Roberts Landing near San Lorenzo, California.

 The company thrived during World War I (1914–18), continued research and development in the interwar-period, and during World War II operated a large facility in Sandusky, Ohio, under contract to the army.
 After the war, production scaled back.
 A facility in Oregon was sold for use by the Trojan Nuclear Power Plant.

-In 1967 Trojan Powders became a division of Commercial Solvents Corporation (CSC).
+In 1967, Trojan Powders became a division of Commercial Solvents Corporation (CSC).
 It was later acquired by the Ensign-Bickford Company.

-Background
+History

-The chemists F.B.
+Chemists F.B.
 Holmes and Jesse B. Bronstein discovered how to produce a stable nitrostarch while working at DuPont's Eastern Laboratories.

-Between 1905 and 1908 Holmes obtained various patents related to stabilization of nitrostarch powders.
+Between 1905 and 1908, Holmes obtained various patents related to stabilization of nitrostarch powders.

 Because the powder did not contain glycerol, it would not freeze and was non-toxic.

 The powder quickly became widely used for mining, tunneling and quarrying.
 General Harry C. Texler, a cement manufacturer and one of the organizers of Trojan, used the powder in large quantities.
 The Panama Canal project used huge quantities of nitrostarch.
 Walter O. Snelling, who became director of research at Trojan, worked for the U.S. Bureau of Mines on some aspects of the Panama Canal project, and invented a detonator that could be fired underwater.

-Early years (1904–14)

 J. B. Bronstein left DuPont and founded the Non-Freezing Powder Company in 1905.